 Pea Soup Andersen’s, Santa Nella

-The original Andersen’s, which opened in 1924, is north of Santa Barbara in Buellton, but the Santa Nella outpost has become famous over the years in its own right for two things: its windmill, a reference to Danish culture visible from the interstate, and pea soup.
-Today, the family-friendly stop serves up hearty comfort food such as all-day breakfast, onion rolls, and crispy fried chicken.
+The original Andersen’s, which opened in 1924, is north of Santa Barbara in Buellton, but the Santa Nella outpost has become famous over the years in its own right for its windmill, a reference to Danish culture visible from the interstate.
+Today, the family-friendly stop serves up its renowned split-pea soup with all the toppings, plus hearty comfort food such as all-day breakfast, onion rolls, and crispy fried chicken.
 It also stocks an eclectic gift shop with items for parents and kids alike.
 Before you leave, stop by the on-site bakery to pick up crullers, cookies, and other sweet treats to replenish your car snacks.

 San Luis Reservoir State Recreation Area, Merced County